sgarling/Spinsetter-V1/README.md

-Spin - Spinsetter.com platform - *Simple* music discovery
+Spin - Spinsetter.com
 ====

-This repository contains the Meteor project and associated configuration files.
+This repository contains:
+- flask/ - a simple application to host a Launchrock splash page
+- node/ - the core web application
+- dotcloud/ - the dotcloud web application in node
+- vagrant/ - a sample Vagrant configuration